nikkif24/Bug-Tracker/README.md

 # Bug-Tracker
-Simple interface with JS, CSS, and HTML
+Simple interface with server code
+JS and HTML

 enchancements:
 	- a way to edit status (moveable elements)